CACAO GARDENER VISION · THE CACAO NURSERY

 THE CACAO GARDENER VISION

-Within five years we intend to help planting altogether 11,110 Cacao trees, 10,000 plantains and 1,300 oak trees adding up to 12,410 trees on 10 hectares of land.
-It is our intention to seed - with every planted tree - blessings, consciousness and an environment that allows us to put our hands into the soil and feel deepest kinship with the natural world.
+Within five years, we aim to help plant a total of 11,110 cacao trees, 10,000 temporary shade plants and 1,300 oaks, for a total of 22,410 trees on 10 hectares of land.
+We intend to create blessings, awareness and an environment that allows us to put our hands in the soil and feel a kinship with the natural world.

-THE CACAO GARDENER MAGAZINE IS A CO-CREATION OF CACAO LOVERS, GUARDIANS & GARDENERS WHO HAVE EMBARKED ON A CACAO GARDENER JOURNEY AND WEAVE INTo THE VISION OF A SPIRITED CACAO FOREST ♥︎
+THE CACAO GARDENER VISION SERIES IS A CO-CREATION OF CACAO LOVERS WHO CONNECT WITH THE SACRED SOURCE OF CACAO AND WEAVE INTO THE VISION OF A HEALTHY, SPIRITED CACAO FOREST ♥︎